debadrita1517/The-Sparks-Foundation-Internship-Tasks/Task-6-Decision Tree Classifier/Task_6_README.md

           - To create the Decision Tree Classifier.
-            The purpose is to predict the correct class in accordance with any new data which is fed into the classifier.
+            The purpose is to predict the correct class in accordance with any new data that we feed into the classifier.